There’s nothing quite like a Botswana safari. In fact, The Telegraph even named it ‘the BEST safari in Africa’.

 Time Needed: 1 – 2 Days

-Time Needed: 1 Day (if just stopping off), more if you want to do any activities.
+Time Needed: 1 Day (if just stopping off in Gweta), more if you want to do any activities.

-If you are on limited time (and/or money) I would try to book your accommodation and tour to the Delta/Moremi in advance where possible, even if just a few days before.
+If you are on limited time (and/or money) I would try to book your accommodation and tour to the Delta/Moremi/Khwai in advance where possible, even if just a few days before.

-The road between Gweta and Maun is fill of potholes, so please drive carefully.
+The road between Gweta and Maun is full of potholes, so please drive carefully.
 We saw a ton of burst tyres scattered along the roadside.

-The Okavango Delta is a must see on your Botswana itinerary.
+The Okavango Delta is a must-see on any Botswana itinerary.

 ‘The Delta’ as it’s usually called, is basically a giant swamp, formed when seasonal water flowing from the Angolan highlands creates a flood, which produces channels and islands which form one of the most unique landscapes and environments on earth.